 Some connectors are data sources, some are data destinations, and some other ones can be used as both a data source or a data destination.
 A source connection receives data from an upstream system and sends it to a stream, while a sink connection reads from a stream and sends it to a downstream system.

 A "delivery guarantee" refers to the assurance that data processed by Decodable will be delivered to its intended destination(s) in a reliable and consistent manner, without loss or duplication.
 The delivery guarantee varies depending on the connector that you are using to receive or send data.
 There are two types of delivery guarantees.

 - At-least-once delivery: With this delivery guarantee, Decodable ensures that each event in a data stream is processed at least once, even if failures occur during processing.
 This guarantee ensures that all data is eventually delivered, but it may result in duplicate events being delivered in certain situations.

 Event time refers to the time at which an event actually occurred in the real world or when the event originated from an upstream system.
-The event time is present in the record itself and is of data type
+The event time is present in the record itself and is usually in a field called

 timestamp or similar.

 A pipeline is a set of data processing instructions written in SQL or expressed as an Apache Flink job.
 When you create a pipeline, you write a streaming SQL query that specifies what stream(s) of data to process, how to process it, and what stream to send that data to.

 Processing time refers to the "wall clock" time when Decodable processes the record.
 The processing time is assigned to every record in a field called

 A single piece of data in a stream.
 Data flows through your connections, streams, and pipelines as records.
 Decodable assigns a timestamp value to every record that represents when that record was processed by Decodable.